quentinchen727/notes/programming_pearls.md

 ### Getting it together: Sorting
 Because of n!, any method that consider all permutations of letters for a word is doomed to failure.
 Any method that compares all pairs of words is doomed to failure.
 Aha: sign each each word in the dictionary so that words in the same anagram class ahve the same signature, and then bring together words with equal signatures.
 This reduces the problem to two subproblems: selecting a signature and collecting words with the same signature.
 Use a signature based on sorting: order the letters within the word alphabetically to solve the first.
 Sort the words in the order of their signatures to solve the second.
-SSort this way(with a horizontal wave of the hand), then that way(a vertical way).
+Sort this way(with a horizontal wave of the hand), then that way(a vertical way).

 ### Principles
 Sorting: tor produce sorted output, either as part of the system specifications or as preparation for another program.
 Binary search: looing up an element in a sorted table is remarkably efficient.
 Only drawback is that the entire table must be known and sorted in advance.
 Signatures: each item in a class has the same signature and on other has.
 Problem definition.
-Determing what the user realy wants to do is an essential part of programming.
+Determing what the user really wants to do is an essential part of programming.
 A Problem solver's perspective.
 Sit back and wait for an insight rather than rushing forward with their first idea.
 Know the proper time.

 ### Problems